Currently Documented Edition Signature and Seal Markings:

 Initial edition I publication of 45 was in March 1931 (or perhaps slightly later) in installment twenty-three (of fifty).

 However, additional edition I printings may have continued until mid 1933.
-No later edition copies of 45 are currently known.

 The copy illustrated is typical of edition I.